zachlandes/reddit-ai-summaries/README.md

 ### Manual Summarization
 1. As a user, navigate to any post in your subreddit.
 2. Look for the "Create an AI Summary" option in the post's menu.
-3. Click it to generate and post a summary.
+3. Click it, enter your gemini API key, and click "Create Summary" to generate and post a summary.

 ## Customization